-It is important to keep an eye on the development in the building and energy sector and anticipate changes.
-Technology is advancing all the time.
-The rapid development requires expertise to identify when it is the right time to reject technology that is becoming obsolete and adopt technological advances and innovation.
+It is important to keep an eye on developments in the building and energy sector and anticipate its changes.
+Technology advances rapidly, consequently development requires expertise to identify the right time to reject technology that is becoming obsolete and adopt technological advances and innovation.

-Kesko participates in the 2017–2025 action plan of the commerce sector's Energy Efficiency Agreement.
-In accordance with the agreement, we are committed to reducing our energy consumption by 7.5% through various saving measures.
-All K Group store chains are included in the agreement.
+Kesko is participating in the 2017–2025 action plan of the commerce sector's Energy Efficiency Agreement.
+In accordance with the agreement, we commit to reducing our energy consumption by 7.5% through various energy saving measures.
+All K Group chain stores are included in the agreement.

 The measures include:

-Retail stores achieve significant energy savings with these energy efficient solutions:
+Retail stores can achieve significant energy savings by adopting these energy efficient solutions:

-Kesko's around 40 Real Estate Managers help K-stores find ways in which to make their energy consumption more efficient and prepare a 5–6-year renovation programmes.
+Kesko's has around 40 real estate managers helping K-stores find ways to make their energy consumption more efficient while also preparing renovation programmes lasting 5 to 6 years.